Introduction: The Power of Compounding

 - Minimize Investment Fees: High fees such as annual maintenance fees, can erode the power of compounding by reducing your overall returns.
 Keeping fees as low as possible ensures more of your investment is left to grow.
 For example, a 1% fee on a $1,000 investment compounding at 7% over 50 years reduces the total value from $29,457 to $18,420.
 Lowering fees is essential for maximizing the benefits of compounding.

-- Use Dollar-Cost Averaging: This strategy involves consistently investing a fixed amount at regular intervals, regardless of market conditions.
-By doing so, you purchase more shares when prices are low and fewer when prices are high, effectively lowering your average purchase price.
-This approach smooths out market volatility and optimizes the compounding process.
+- Use Dollar-Cost Averaging: This strategy involves consistently investing a set amount at regular intervals, regardless of market fluctuations.
+By doing so, you acquire more shares when prices are lower and fewer shares when prices are higher, ultimately reducing your average cost per share.
+This method helps to mitigate the effects of market volatility while maximizing the benefits of the compounding process.

 - Focus on Long-Term Growth: Patience is critical when it comes to compounding.
 The longer your investments have to grow, the greater the potential for exponential returns.
 As investor Monish Pabrai famously said, “If you can stare at a wall for 30 minutes straight, you can be a great investor.”
 Long-term focus and discipline are essential to reap the rewards of compounding.

-- Start Early: The earlier you start, the more time compounding has to work its magic.
-Even small contributions made early can accumulate into substantial wealth.
-For example, investing $100 a month starting at age 25 with an average annual return of 7% would grow to over $200,000 by age 65.
+- Start Early: Starting early gives compounding more time to work its magic.
+Even modest contributions made at the beginning can grow into significant wealth over time.
+For example, investing $100 a month starting at age 25 with an average annual yield of 7% would grow to over $200,000 by age 65.
 If you start at age 35, the total would be just over $100,000—even with the same monthly contribution.
 Starting early is one of the most effective ways to build wealth through compounding.

 The Rule of 72: A Quick Way to Estimate Investment Growth